busterswt/openstack-networking/One - Neutron Flat Networking.md

 #####Changes to Environment (RPC v4)#####

 When using RPC v4, most configuration changes are handled via Chef.
-A few changes must be made to the environment file in order to utilize the bridge for Neutron networking.
+A few changes must be made to the environment file to utilize the bridge for Neutron networking.

 ```
 knife environment edit grizzly